EcoClub/ecoclub.github.io/README.md

 # ecoclub.github.io
-The website for the CHS9 Eco Club
+The official website for the CHS9 Eco Club